higlass/higlass-bigwig-datafetcher/README.md

 ### Basic authentication

+Bigwig files may be hosted on a website that uses Basic authentication to limit access.
 To load data from a bigWig file hosted on a site that uses Basic authentication, add the username and password to the URL.
 For example: `http://username:password@example.com/data.bw`.
 This would be used in the view configuration `url` property, *e.g.*,:

 ```
 [...